Why Healing Feels Unsafe: Shadow Work and the Nervous System

 • the mind shuts down or becomes reactive

-Shadow work is most effective when the nervous system feels regulated enough to stay present.
-This does not mean you must feel perfectly calm.
-It simply means the body is not in a state of threat.
+Shadow work is most effective when the nervous system feels safe enough to stay present.
+Healing does not require perfect calm.
+It requires enough safety to remain connected to yourself while difficult emotions are present.

 When emotional safety is present, something powerful happens.
 The nervous system allows curiosity.
 And curiosity is one of the most healing states for self-discovery.